ABOUT RUTH HARRIS

 School Bond

-The recent finger pointing on this issue is not productive.
-We need to take the soon to be released results of the Education Safety and Capitol Needs Assessment report and immediately put a plan together that the commisioners can take to Raleigh to get appproved for issuing the bonds.
-Then we make sure that project management best practices are applied to ensure these improvements get completed as quickly as possible and that we stay within the allocated budgets.
+The recent finger pointing on this issue has not been productive.
+The county commissioners and school board members made the correct decision to pivot from new construction at two schools to repair and refurbishment at all county schools.
+This decision was necessary due to dramatic inflation of construction costs.
+The bonds are scheduled for sale this month (Oct) with funds available for use starting in November.
+We just need to make sure that project management best practices are applied to ensure these improvements get completed as quickly as possible and that we stay within the allocated budgets.
 Going forward we need to ensure that our TCS facilities management process includes a good plan for preventive and predictive maintenance to ensure that we protect our investment.

 05